Docosahexaenoic acid (DHA): benefits, dosage, contraindications

 Cardiovascular

-DHA appears to reduce blood viscosity and increase red blood cell deformability, helping to prevent thrombosis.
-Various clinical trials have shown that DHA can reduce blood pressure.
-Although the mechanism is unclear, DHA seems to improve blood vessel dilation in men with hyperlipidemia, but not in healthy young adults.
+DHA appears to decrease blood viscosity and increase the deformability of red blood cells, which helps prevent the occurrence of thromboses.
+Several clinical trials have shown that DHA can reduce blood pressure.
+Although the mechanism is not clear, DHA appears to improve vasodilation in men with hyperlipidemia, but not in healthy young adults. nn

 Usages associés